Monticello, New York: Tourism

 Monticello is known for its Monticello Raceway, which attracted people from all over the northeast in its heyday.
-Now the Raceway has turned into a racino, hosting electronic slot machines as well as horse racing.
-The casino portion of Monticello Casino and raceway was closed in 2019, and now serves as a raceway only.
+The Raceway added a racino, hosting electronic slot machines as well as horse racing, but the casino portion of Monticello Casino and raceway was closed in 2019, and now serves as a raceway only.
 Just 7 mi away from the Raceway is Bethel Woods Center for the Arts, site of the 1969 Woodstock Festival.
 An auto racing circuit, Monticello Motor Club, is also located nearby.
-Resorts World Catskills, Vegas-style casino, luxury hotel and spa opened within the towns location near the old Concord Resort property in February 2018.
+Resorts World Catskills, Vegas-style casino, luxury hotel and spa opened within the town's location near the Concord Resort property in February 2018.

-The community— the center of what was colloquially known as the "Borscht Belt"— was once well known internationally for its massive Jewish resorts including the Concord and Grossinger's resorts, among many others.
+The community— the center of what was colloquially known as the "Borscht Belt"— was once well known internationally for its massive Jewish resorts including the Concord and Grossinger's resorts.
 Only a handful survived into the 21st century.
 Kutsher's Hotel was one of the last to close, doing so in 2013.
 The remnants were auctioned off on February 6, 2014.
 Today, only the Raleigh Hotel remains open, as a retreat for mainly Orthodox Jews.